tinkoff-ai/etna/docs/source/commands.rst

 * :code:`n_folds` - number of folds to use in the backtest for prediction interval estimation.
 By default equals to 3.
 * :code:`return_components` - whether to estimate forecast components
 * :code:`start_timestamp` - timestamp with the starting point of forecast.
+* :code:`estimate_n_folds` - whether to estimate the number of folds from data.
+Works only when prediction intervals are enabled.
+Requires :code:`context_size` parameter set in pipeline config.

+:code:`context_size` is the top level field in pipeline config, determines minimum number of points in the history that is required by pipeline to produce a forecast.

 Setting these parameters is optional.
 Further information on arguments could be found in the documentation of :meth:`~etna.pipeline.pipeline.Pipeline.forecast` method.